mydobie/featureFlags/CONTRIBUTING.md

 #### Exceptions to naming rules

 - GitHub recognized files like README.md, CONTRIBUTING.md, and LICENSE.md.
 These file names are all capitals.
-- "Magic" folders that are used during testing are named starting and ending with "\_\_"
+- "Magic" folders that are used during testing are named starting and ending with `__`
-- Global static variables (commonly called enums in other languages) are all caps and snake case.
+- Global static variables are all caps and snake case.

 ### If statements